AmaiKinono/puni/README.md

 ### Lack of fancy sexp-manipulating commands

-Paredit and smartparens have fancy sexp-manipulating commands like slurp, barf, split, splice, convolute, etc., while Puni doesn't have them.
+Paredit and smartparens have fancy sexp-manipulating commands, while Puni doesn't have them, as mentioned above.

 I found the combination of sexp-browsing commands, soft-deletion commands, and mark/kill/yank could do almost any fancy sexp manipulations.
 It also requires